FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-react.md

 ## Create Your {{page.technology}} Application

 Now you are going to create a {{page.technology}} application.
-While this section uses a simple {{page.technology}} application without any framework, you can use the same steps to integrate any {{page.technology}} application with FusionAuth.
+While this section uses a simple {{page.technology}} application, you can use the same steps to integrate any {{page.technology}} application with FusionAuth.

 First, make a directory: